dpranke/pyn/README.md

 as a parser generator.
 PyMeta 2 is an implementation of [OMeta](https://github.com/alexwarth/ometa-js) in Python.

+pyn is licensed under the Apache Source License.
+For more information see the LICENSE file in the source repo.

 ## Things that still need to be implemented

 * the 'import' directive